radajakub/DoubleOracle/docs/src/solution_utils.md

 ## Matrix Game

 This serves as a general solver for matrix game with arbitrary size, not necessarily corresponding to size of the actual Normal-Form game.
-It solves a linear program for the passed matrix `u` (game or subgame) and saves the outcomes and equilibrium strategies of both players.
+It solves a linear program for the passed matrix `u` (game or subgame) and saves the payoffs and equilibrium strategies of both players.

 ```@docs
 MatrixGame